victor-yon/pytorch-lightning-boilerplate/README.md

 ```

 > **Note for IntelliJ users:**
-> The default run scripts should be automatically detected by the IDE.
+> The IDE should automatically detect the default run configuration.

 ## Files structure